jakwings/fd/README.md

             Run the given command for each search result.

             The search result can be represented by a pair of braces {} in the command.
-If the command does not contain any {}, then a {} will be appended as an argument to the program.
-A single semicolon ; will terminate the argument list.
+If the command does not contain any {}, then a {} is appended as an argument to the program.
+A single semicolon ;
+            terminates the argument list.

-            With --threads=1 commands will run sequentially.
-When multi- threading is enabled and multiplexing is not enabled, commands will not receive input from an interactive console.
+            With --threads=1 commands are run sequentially.
+If multi-threading is enabled and multiplexing is not enabled, commands do not receive input from an interactive console.

-            If not running with a single thread, each output of the command will be buffered, reordered (printed to stdout before stderr) and synchronized to avoid overlap.
+            If not running with a single thread, each output of the command is buffered, reordered (printed to stdout before stderr) and synchronized to avoid overlap.

     -v, --verbose